The Personal Landscape

 Requirements: camera with wide to normal focal length, tripod, as well as some knowledge of Photoshop or Lightroom.
 Film photography is also allowed, if the student would prefer to work with an analog camera.
 Knowledge of manual camera settings and basic post-production.

-This class meets using the Zoom platform.
+This online class uses the Zoom platform.